[Skip to Content]

 Available from the website.

 This practice guide provides information to help state Title V maternal and child health programs in their implementation of the national performance measure on oral health (NPM 13).
 It provides sample strategies for addressing NPM 13.1 (preventive dental visits for pregnant women) and 13.2 (preventive dental visits for children and adolescents, ages 1–17).
 It also provides sample evidence-based or evidence-informed strategy measures (ESMs), possible data sources for ESMs, and a list of resources.
-Program can also use this information to assist in the implementation of oral-health-related state performance measures.
-The practice guide was produced by the National Maternal and Child Oral Health Resource Center.
+Programs can also use this information to assist in the implementation of oral-health-related state performance measures.
 [Funded by the Maternal and Child Health Bureau]

 OHRC Library